-- 1. A mid-oceanic ridge is composed of two chains of mountains separated by a large depression. - 2.
-The mountain ranges can have peaks as high as 2,500 m and some even reach above the ocean's surface. - 3.
-Iceland, a part of the mid Atlantic Ridge, is an example.
+Pacific Ocean; 19 in the Atlantic Ocean and 6 in the Indian Ocean.
+Mid-Oceanic ranges can have peaks as high as 2,500 m and some even reach above the ocean's surface.
+3. Iceland, a part of the mid Atlantic Ridge, is an example.